Art enables us to find ourselves and lose ourselves at the same time.~ T. Merton

 LOCATION: Little Spruce, Maple Valley, WA.

 Lighting candles for a particular purpose or intention is a worldwide practice, across diverse beliefs and all walks of life.
 Lit candles can help bring light to our wishes, help us focus our thoughts, and invite reflection.
 Children often see candles in connection to memorable events: birthdays, special meals, places of worship.
 Come and create a unique candle with your child to use this spring with purpose and intention.
-We hope you will join us.

 Experimenting with Mushroom Pigments